 We know those prescription costs can add up, so we encourage individuals and families who are managing food allergies to take advantage of the following options to help make this medication more affordable.

-With the savings offer, most insured patients will pay $0 out of pocket for their Auvi-Q prescription.
-Cash-pay patients can receive up to $100 off per two-pack of Auvi-Q, up to a maximum of three two-packs per prescription.
+This card entitles most patients to pay $0 out of pocket for their Auvi-Q prescriptions, with a maximum benefit of $100 per two-pack of Auvi-Q®, up to a maximum of three two-packs per prescription.
 Fill out the form to join the “Support & Savings Program” to access the offer.
-This offer can be used an unlimited number of times until the coupon offer expires on December 31, 2014.
+This offer can be used an unlimited number of times until the coupon offer expires on December 31, 2015.

-The approved generic for Adrenaclick® is available as of June, 2013 and may provide a lower-cost option to patients.
+The approved generic for Adrenaclick® may provide a lower-cost option to patients.
 Commercially insured patients will receive their epinephrine auto-injector at $0 cost.
 Cash paying patients will receive up to $300 off their out-of-pocket cost (This offer is valid for a maximum savings of $100 per pack (limit of 3 packs)).